Daniel1O24/OTX/README.md

   1.Put the suspecious IPv4 addresses in the IPv4 column of IPv4.csv file:

-  2.run the python script bellow, you will get the theat intellience of these IP addresses from OTX and save the results to a csv file.
+  2.run the python script bellow, you will get the theat intellience of these IP addresses from OTX and save the results to a csv file automatically.

   python3 OTX.py